 The truth is, if we will not promote God, why would He promote us?

 I believe that when we ‘Hallel Yahweh’, we give Him the appropriate position of King in our hearts and minds.
-When we engage in worship, we change our thinking about God and we train ourselves in recognizing His sovereignty.
+When we engage in worship (not just singing), we change our thinking about God and we train ourselves in recognizing His sovereignty.
 We have to train ourselves, because we are easily distracted and focus on others things that hold our attention.

 Father, help me to put You first in my heart, so that You are more important than anybody else and definitely more important than me.
 Change my heart Lord, to worship You appropriately as You designed me for worship.
 Forgive me for the times where I have promoted myself before promoting You.
 Help me to focus more on living a life that glorifies You, rather than living a life that glorifies myself.